tyhsu389/uphl_reference_free/README.md

 ## Step 1: Login to your username.
 Pull or copy the repository into any location.

 Pulling the repository is preferred, but the internet speeds are slow, so this \
 make take up to 30 minutes.
-Copying the repository should be almost instantaneous.
+A better way to do this is to:
+1. Go to the gitlab website
+2. Download the repository onto a flash drive
+3. Move the zipped folder into the directory of interest.

 ```
 # To pull the repository, use git.
 $ git pull _repository_

-# To copy the repository, use "cp" (copy)
-$ cp -r /home/thsu/gitlab/uphl_reference_free
-# Change the permissions to your username so you can use the script
-$ chown <YOURUSER>:state -R uphl_reference_free
+# This will take an incredibly long time, so
 ```

 ## Step 2: Create the directories for the pipeline.